Household waste and recycling centres

 They include that:

-- we have an "odds and evens" system, which may affect which days you can visit
+- we have an "odds and evens" system, which will affect which days you can visit

 - drivers of larger vehicles may need to apply for a permit in advance